egore/tech-stack-analyzer/README.md

 ### Content-Based Detection

-In addition to file names and extensions, the scanner can validate technology detection through **content pattern matching**.
+In addition to file names and extensions, the scanner validates technology detection through **content pattern matching**.
 This enables precise identification of libraries and frameworks that share file extensions.

-#### How It Works

-1. **Extension Pre-filtering**: Content matching only runs on files with matching extensions
-2. **Pattern Validation**: If a rule has `content` patterns, ALL must be satisfied:
-   - Extension matches (pre-filter)
+#### Two-Gateway Detection Logic

+1. **First Gateway - File/Extension Match**: File must match by name or extension
-   - At least one content pattern matches (validation)
+2. **Second Gateway - Content Validation** (if patterns defined): At least one pattern must match
-3. **First Match Wins**: Stops after the first pattern matches per technology
-4. **Efficient**: Only reads files when necessary, skips files without matching extensions
+3. **Result**: Both gateways must pass for detection

+**Key Principle:** Content patterns are **additive validation**, not filters.
+If a file matches by extension but has content patterns defined, the content must also match.

-#### Rule Example
+#### Rule Examples

+**Basic Content Matching:**
 ```yaml
 tech: mfc
 name: Microsoft Foundation Class Library